remix-run/react-router/packages/react-router-dom/docs/guides/quick-start.md

 # Quick Start

+You'll need a React web app to add `react-router`.

-The easiest way to get started with a React web project is with a tool called [Create React App][crapp], a Facebook project with a ton of community help.
+If you need to create one, the easiest way to get started is with a popular tool called [Create React App][crapp].

-First install create-react-app if you don't already have it, and then make a new project with it.
+First install `create-react-app`, if you don't already have it, and then make a new project with it.

 ```sh
 npm install -g create-react-app